dophuochung2428/finance/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## UI Components

+Many files in the `components/ui` folder are sourced from popular UI libraries to provide a consistent and modern design.
+Custom components that I developed specifically for this project are placed in the main `components` folder.

+This structure helps separate third-party UI elements from custom-built features, making the codebase easier to maintain and extend.